Justin Turner Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.7 K/9 to lead the league.
+- The pitching staff for the Twins has a collective 10.4 K/9, the first-best in the league.

-- The Twins rank 12th in baseball in home runs given up (19 total, 1.1 per game).

-- Ryan (3-0) takes the mound for the Twins in his fourth start of the season.
-He has a 2.84 ERA in 19 2/3 innings pitched, with 26 strikeouts.

-- In his last time out on Thursday against the New York Yankees, the righty tossed seven innings, giving up one earned run while surrendering three hits.
+- His most recent time out came out of the bullpen on Saturday when the righty threw 2/3 innings against the New York Yankees while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.